jeffpapapa/Semi-Supervised-Learning-via-Clustering-Representation-Space/README.md

 ```

 ## Requirements

-These are our enviorments to run the above:
+These are our main enviorments to run the above:
 * torch==1.0.1.post2
 * torchvision==0.2.2.post3
 * tqdm==4.40.0

+## Citation